Change Begins at Home: Can Gifting Bins Nudge a Change?

 This leads us to a profound truth recently shared by a financial analyst: If you have a good income and reduce your tendency to unnecessarily impress your neighbors, you can reach financial independence in a fraction of the time.

-Every rupee spent on a “designer” moment for someone else’s eyes is a rupee stolen from your own future freedom.
+Every rupee spent on creating a “perfect image” for someone else’s eyes is a rupee taken away from your own future freedom.

 The Status Choice (Short-term High)The Freedom Choice (Long-term Peace)